Multi-Account Access Advisor

 Next, I tried for a design more consistent with the AWS design language by using tables for access data within the OUs and account details.
 In this example, I also explored how a customer would be able to drill into service usage and see if any actions were unused during the tracking period to be scoped out.

 We decided to go with the table designs since they were most consistent with the available AWS component system.
 However, this direction came with its own challenges, since it is not intuitive to view tree structures in a table format and access information easily gets buried.
-In order to surface information to be while also catching all over-permitted entities, I created two tables with action usage data - one for OUs that starts with the shallowest entities and gets deeper, and one with just accounts for maximum granularity.
+In order to surface information while also catching all over-permitted entities, I created two tables with action usage data - one for OUs that starts with the shallowest entities and gets deeper, and one with just accounts for maximum granularity.
 Any entities that have not used all the actions they have access to across their permitted services is highlighted for further review.

 Customers can see a more detailed table of permissions usage of services and actions by clicking into the OU or account interest.
 For example, the following could be a a permissions access table for an OU of developer accounts.